 The Digital line, on the other hand, comes in 2 scales which are 1:32 and 1:24.
 Digital 132 slot cars and tracks feature the same dimensions as other Carrera 1:32 products and, thus, are compatible with them for customization purposes.

 The Digital 124 class, on the other hand, shares the same size as Carrera’s Go!!! line.
-However, unlike the more toyish Go!!! cars, Digital 124 cars feature a high level of detail which mimics those found in their real world counterparts.
+However, unlike the more toyish Go!!! cars, Digital 124 cars feature a high level of detail that mimics those found in their real-world counterparts.

 Slot Car Set Details